 This vulnerability is due to insufficient validation of user input.
 An attacker could exploit this vulnerability by persuading a user of an affected interface to click a crafted link.
 A successful exploit could allow the attacker to execute arbitrary script code in the context of the affected interface or access sensitive, browser-based information.
 To exploit this vulnerability, the attacker must have valid credentials for a user account with at least the role of Operator.

-A vulnerability in the web-based management interface of Cisco AsyncOS Software for Cisco Secure Email and Web Manager and Secure Email Gateway could allow an unauthenticated, remote attacker to conduct an XSS attack against a user of the interface.
+A vulnerability in the web-based management interface of Cisco AsyncOS Software for Cisco Secure Email and Web Manager, Secure Email Gateway, and Secure Web Appliance could allow an authenticated, remote attacker to conduct a stored cross-site scripting (XSS) attack against a user of the interface.

 This vulnerability is due to insufficient validation of user input.
 An attacker could exploit this vulnerability by persuading a user of an affected interface to click a crafted link.
 A successful exploit could allow the attacker to execute arbitrary script code in the context of the affected interface or access sensitive, browser-based information.

-A vulnerability in the URL filtering mechanism of Cisco AsyncOS Software for Cisco Email Security Appliance (ESA) could allow an unauthenticated, remote attacker to bypass the URL reputation filters on an affected device.
+A vulnerability in the web-based management interface of Cisco AsyncOS for Secure Email Gateway could allow an authenticated, remote attacker to execute arbitrary system commands on an affected device.

-This vulnerability is due to weak enforcement of back-end authorization checks.
-An attacker could exploit this vulnerability by sending a crafted HTTP request to an affected device.
-A successful exploit could allow the attacker to obtain confidential data that is stored on the affected device.
+This vulnerability is due to insufficient input validation in certain portions of the web-based management interface.
+An attacker could exploit this vulnerability by sending a crafted HTTP request to the affected device.
+A successful exploit could allow the attacker to execute arbitrary commands on the underlying operating system with root privileges.
+To successfully exploit this vulnerability, an attacker would need at least valid Operator credentials.